soundarya98/Leather-defect-detection/README.md

 2. GUI for automated detection and classification with a button
 3. Integration with the gigE camera for real-time detection and classification

-The report is also included
+The report is also included.